riley-williams/buoyant/README.md

 - `Padding`: A view that adds padding around its child view.
 This is equivalent to the SwiftUI `padding` modifier.

+- `Rectangle`: A view that renders a rectangle.
+The rectangle is filled with the foreground color.

 ## Available render targets

 - `TextBuffer`: A basic fixed-size `char` buffer.
 Does not respect graphemes.